Simplifying Data Imports in Django with Python: The ImportFileOperation Class

 - uses

-to dynamically fetch the Django model based on the providedmodel_name
+apps.get_modelto dynamically fetch the Django model based on the providedmodel_name. - If the

 Saving Category Data